Kenza Zouiten: Let's Dance

 In January 2014, it was announced that Kenza Zouiten would participate in Let's Dance 2014.
 Her dance partner was Swedish professional dancer Calle Sterner.

 Personal life

 On 2 February, 2009, she met Alex Subosic.
 They began dating shortly after and were married on 29 July, 2017.

-After being diagnosed with early menopause and undergoing 2 rounds of IVF which ended in failure, Subosic announced her pregnancy in January 2019, saying that she had conceived the child naturally.
-Their son Nikola was born on 14 June, 2019.
+After being diagnosed with early menopause and undergoing two unsuccessful rounds of IVF, Zouiten announced her pregnancy in January 2019, saying that she had conceived the child naturally.
+Their son, Nikola, was born on 14 June 2019.

-On 6 September 2020, they announced that they are expecting their second child.
-On 18 October 2020, she revealed that they are expecting another boy.
-Couple's second son, Danilo, was born on 5 March 2021, at exactly same hour as his older brother, 05:06am.
+On 6 September 2020, they announced that they were expecting their second child.
+On 18 October 2020, she revealed that they were expecting another boy.
+The couple's second son, Danilo, was born on 5 March 2021, at exactly the same hour as his older brother, 05:06am.

-In 5 December 2022, she announced that they are expecting their third child, due in June 2023.
+In 5 December 2022, she announced that they were expecting their third child, due in June 2023.